XHIPM-FM

-XHIPM-FM is a noncommercial radio station on 102.3 FM in Mérida, Yucatán.
+XHIPM-FM was a noncommercial radio station on 102.3 FM in Mérida, Yucatán, Mexico.
 It is owned by Instituto para la Protección del Medio Natural, A.C.
 (Institute for the Protection of the Natural Environment) and is known as Radio Ecológica.

 History

-XHIPM was permitted on August 16, 1999 and came to air at 11am on February 11, 2000.
-Its operator is a civil society organization founded in 1993.
+XHIPM was permitted on August 16, 1999, and came to air at 11am on February 11, 2000.
+Its operator was a civil society organization founded in 1993.

+The station's concession was not renewed and expired, per a September 2022 catalog update compiled by the Instituto Nacional Electoral.